particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 However, since the P2 has a Realtek RTL8721DM processor and the M SoM has a Realtek RTL8722DM which is substantially similar, only having more GPIO, the migration should be relatively straightforward.

+You can find additional information about the B SoM in the [B SoM datasheet](/reference/datasheets/m-series/msom-datasheet/).

 ## Hardware

 ### Antenna